Skip to main content

 Observation

-I noticed the grep output showed each relevant line contained a 'FLAGPART:' label followed by one piece of the flag, which suggested anchoring a regex on that stable label to capture every fragment in document order and then joining them into the complete flag.
+Each matching line carries a 'FLAGPART:' label followed by one piece of the flag.
+Anchoring a regex on that stable label captures every fragment in document order, ready to be joined.

 Use Python's re.findall to capture the value after each 'FLAGPART:' label.
 The fragments appear in order in the log, so joining them directly reassembles the complete flag.